BunmiAjayi/docs/bcc-sop-zoom-01.md

 **Purpose**

-This SOP covers the basic activities/tasks that need to be carried out when providing technical hosting support in a BCC Zoom video conference.
+This Standard Operational Procedure (SOP) covers the basic activities/tasks that need to be carried out when providing technical hosting support in a BCC Zoom video conference.

 There are two types of Zoom video conferences - many to many (typical Zoom video conference) and one/few to many (Webinar type  video conference).
 The Zoom Webinar product achieves the latter but will not be utilised by BCC for now.

-**Scope**
+**Usage scenarios** - the list below is not exhaustive

 - Zoom video conferences booked in the events calendar (requiring support) e.g. Monthly Church Prayer Meeting
 - Large attendance expected - 100+ participants